-Lora has a breadth of experience in all aspects of family law including divorce, separation and associated financial matters, cohabitation/unmarried/LGBT couples.
+Lora has a breadth of experience in all aspects of Family Law including divorce, separation and associated financial matters, cohabitation/unmarried/LGBT couples.
 She has a particular specialism and expertise in children law and cases involving domestic abuse.

-Lora also advises in relation to surrogacy and adoption and in matters were the client may be experiencing uncertainty about the involvement of Children’s Services with the family where child protection issues may have arisen.
+Lora also advises in relation to surrogacy and adoption and in matters where the client may be experiencing uncertainty about the involvement of Children’s Services with the family where child protection issues may have arisen.

 Lora acts for spouses, unmarried people and also other people involved in family proceedings, such as grandparents.